 How to get promoted

-- If you want to be promoted, you need to assess yourself and pitch for it
+- If you want to be promoted, you need to assess yourself and convince your coach ( project leader/lead link ) that you are ready

-- Your coach will mentor you on this, helping to build a dossier to support your pitch
+- Your coach will mentor you along the process, helping to build the brag file to support your pitch

 - Pitch will be done to a specific committee.